joaomrleitao/docs-product/src/extensibility-and-integration/artificial-intelligence/chatbot/get-started-faq-chatbot.md

 # Get started: create an FAQ chatbot for your app

-An FAQ chatbot is useful when you have information that doesn't change a lot.
+A FAQ chatbot is useful when you have information that doesn't change a lot.
 This can range from product manuals to information about your working hours or address.
 To create a chatbot you need to prepare your knowledge base on the Azure side and create some resources.
 On the OutSystems side you add a chatbot block with the UI and logic and set the block to communicate with Azure.

 This guide is for the [Reactive Web App version of the component](https://www.outsystems.com/forge/component-overview/7315/outsystems-ai-chatbot-reactive).
 The version for Traditional Web app is similar, with more focus on the server-side logic.